 Students are required to declare a primary program.
 A student's first program of study is considered the primary program unless the student requests a program change.
 Students wishing to pursue additional degrees in any of the University's master's degree programs must inform their student support advisor or academic advisor, in writing, of their intent.
-They must also seek academic advising from their advisor regarding a course of study that supports each degree.
+They must also seek academic advising from him/her regarding a course of study that supports each degree.
 While students may enroll in courses applicable to a second degree prior to completing the primary degree, they should focus on completing their primary degree.

-Those opting to pursue multiple degrees must meet all course requirements for each degree as well as a minimum of 18 semester-credit hours beyond those required for the prior degree.
+Those opting to pursue multiple degrees must meet all program core and program-specific course requirements for each degree as well as the semester-credit-hour residency requirement outlined in the following chart.